Last updated on May 16th, 2022 at 03:32 am

 Is it better to replace your chain instead of tightening it?

-Learning how to tighten mountain bike chain on your own is important.
+Learning how to tighten a bike chain on your own is important.
 This saves you lots of time and money because you don’t have to go to the bike shop.
-You can also fix your chain easily when you’re out on the trail.
+You can also fix your bike chain easily when you’re out on the trail.

 Just make sure you know the right technique on how to tighten mountain bike chain.
 Maintain your bike properly, service it regularly, and take good care of it.
 Doing all these will make you enjoy your mountain bike even more.